MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (6 December, 2025)
+## Today's Progress (7 December, 2025)

-- **Syslog**

-	- Newer version rsyslog
-	- More feature than journal
+- **Common Errors in Linux**

-	- Plaintext log file is possible
+	- No such file or directory
+	- File exists
-	- Centralise logging for a network
+	- Not a directory, Is a directory
-	- Easy to send signal as it writes its pid
+	- No space left on device
+	- Permission denied
+	- Operation not permitted
+	- Segmentation fault, Bus error

 #### notes.md (learning log)
  ---